Skip to main content

 These techniques usually posses the characteristic flicker in the animations.
 While many users of these tools aim to clean that up as much as possible, animators will tell you that it's called "boiling" and has been a staple of animation art all this time.

 Mostly applicable to open source models such as Stable Diffusion and tools built on them, which can be used with exposed parameters and possibly on local hardware.
-For comparison, something like MidJourney has its model concealed and with interface streamlined for pictures, thus it couldn't be used for these techniques.
+For comparison, something like MidJourney has its model concealed and with interface streamlined for pictures, thus it couldn't be used for these techniques as easily.

 It usually consists of these techniques mixed and layered together: